DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: System Model

-Because LLM request lengths vary widely, the conventional first-come-first-served batching policy—taking the first $n$ queued requests and forming a batch—can be suboptimal (as shown in Figure~\ref{fig:req_schedule_prefill}(a)).
+Because LLM request lengths vary widely, the conventional first-come-first-served batching policy, taking the first $n$ queued requests and forming a batch, can be suboptimal (as shown in Figure~\ref{fig:req_schedule_prefill}(a)).
 Such a policy may batch long and short requests together, causing long requests to push the GPU into a compute bottleneck and mismatch of system instances resource configuration, resulting in uneven resource utilization.
 This can be mitigated by a length-aware internal scheduling policy.
 When a P-instance dequeues requests from the prefill queue, it inspects each request's input length and applies the following logic.

 If a request's length exceeds a predefined threshold, the P-instance dispatches it immediately for inference (as shown in step 1 and step 2 in the flow of Figure~\ref{fig:req_schedule_prefill}(b)).
-In DOPD, we set this threshold to the ARIMA-based predictor's one-step forecast of the next average input sequence length (denoted $next\_isl$ in Figure~\ref{fig:req_schedule_prefill}(b)),

-so that naturally long requests are not delayed by batching short ones.
+In DOPD, we set this threshold to the ARIMA-based predictor's one-step forecast of the next average input sequence length (denoted $next\_isl$ in Figure~\ref{fig:req_schedule_prefill}(b)), so that naturally long requests are not delayed by batching short ones.
 If a request is short, the instance accumulates short requests until either an accumulated-length constraint or a waiting-time constraint is met (as shown in step 1 and step 2 in Figure~\ref{fig:req_schedule_prefill}(b)).
 The batching-selection can be formalized as a (0\text{-}1) knapsack problem: given a set of candidate short requests indexed by $i$ with input lengths $w_i$ and benefit values $v_i$ (e.g., estimated throughput improvement or reduced per-request overhead), choose binary indicators $x_i\in\{0,1\}$ to

 where $W_{\text{batch}}$ is the accumulated-length threshold (an operational counterpart in Algorithm~\ref{alg:prefill_request_scheduler} $i_{next}$).
 In online settings we recommend a greedy heuristic that orders candidates by $v_i/w_i$ (value per token) to maintain low scheduling overhead.